 The log identified missing data for Brunei Darussalam in 2021.
 This is not expected to impact the analysis significantly.

+08-coefficient-ofhuman-inequality

+Checks have been implemented

 09-INFORM

 The most recent data is in 2020.
 However, in the link below, time series data for the INFORM index includes 2021 data (though it is labelled as “TEMP”). https://drmkc.jrc.ec.europa.eu/inform-index/INFORM-Risk/Results-and-data/moduleId/1782/id/433/controller/Admin/action/Results#inline-nav-1